Dublin City Council Funtropolis

 This event has ended

-In a move to lead by example in terms of sustainability, Dublin City Council has also implemented a no-single-plastic measure at both events.
-It is reducing the festival's Carbon Footprint by using only HVO generators throughout.
-The festival programme has also been thoughtfully curated to ensure that it is truly inclusive and representative of the people and cultures of modern Dublin.
+With diversity and inclusion at the forefront of all Dublin City Council events, the festival programme has also been thoughtfully curated to ensure that it truly reflects the people and cultures of modern Dublin.

 Date: